-Child care allowance: Payable for children younger than age 16 with a disability or a long-term illness.
+Disability allowance (younger than aged 16): Paid for children younger than age 16 with an assessed disability or long-term illness.

-Rehabilitation benefit: Payable to an insured person undergoing rehabilitation for an assessed disability.
+Rehabilitation benefit: Paid to an insured person undergoing rehabilitation for an assessed disability.
 The rehabilitation period must last more than 30 days.